-Regarding Trump’s off-the-wall messaging, as political observer Salena Zito advised last year, “Take him seriously, but not literally.”
+Regarding Trump’s off-the-wall messaging, as political observer Salena Zito advised last year, America should “take him seriously, but not literally.”
 But some of his remarks are so literally absurd that it is too much to ask that even his most ardent supporters take such assertions seriously.

 And I should add here, that’s because words DO matter, as we asserted regarding the attempted mass murder of Republicans in Alexandria, Virginia.
 Donald Trump does Republicans no favors with social media posts, which fuel the Demo/MSM fires, and by extension, that of their leftist cadres.

 President Trump’s domestic and foreign policy initiatives are far more substantive than Barack Obama’s feckless charades, but only if he can implement his agenda.
 The Demo/MSM propaganda machine will remain a formidable obstacle to his agenda, and if he is too succeed, he must find the discipline to stay on message – and that means stop saying and posting stupid sh-t.